 If you are interested in learning more about affiliate marketing, there are two main resources I recommend:

 This course was already mentioned above, but worth another look.
 Michelle Gardener (the creator of this course) makes over a million dollars a year from her blog, most of which is from affiliate income.
-Seriously.
-Not a bad person to take instruction from.
-She goes over the ins-and-outs of affiliate marketing in general with incredibly actionable tips.

 This ebook (though set up in a course format) has a lower price point than the resource above, but it does deal only with Amazon information.
 The affiliate tips that Carolina provides in this book are incredibly easy to follow and *most* are not mentioned in Michelle’s course.